kovidgoyal/calibre/manual/virtual_libraries.rst

 instead of the full library by going to :guilabel:`Preferences->Sharing over the net`.

-You can quickly use the current search as a temporary virtual library by clicking the :guilabel:`Virtual Library` button and choosing the :guilabel:`*current search` entry.
+You can quickly use the current search as a temporary virtual library by clicking the :guilabel:`Virtual library` button and choosing the :guilabel:`*current search` entry.

 You can display all available virtual libraries as tabs above the book list.
 This is particularly handy if you like switching between virtual libraries very often.
-Click the :guilabel:`Virtual Library` button and select :guilabel:`Show virtual libraries as tabs`.
+Click the :guilabel:`Virtual library` button and select :guilabel:`Show virtual libraries as tabs`.
 You can re-arrange the tabs by drag and drop and close ones you do not want to see.
 Closed tabs can be restored by right-clicking on the tab bar.